 Previous advertising, marketing or market research experience is highly desirable.
 Some London agencies offer work experience opportunities.
 A good starting point when researching which agencies to approach for work experience is the IPA Agency List.

 For free specialist careers advice about entering and working in the advertising industry, see the National Advertising Benevolent Society (NABS).
 NABS offers career support and advice through mentoring and coaching schemes and other employability initiatives.

 Other relevant experience might include publicity work for a student society or involvement in innovative fundraising campaigns for charities.

-Agencies range in size from hundreds of employees to fewer than ten.
-They vary widely in approach and ethos and fall into the following categories:
+Agencies range in size from hundreds of employees to fewer than ten, and vary widely in approach and ethos.
+They fall into the following categories:

 - direct marketing agencies.

 In recent years, much traditional full-service advertising has been taken over by specialist creative and media agencies.
-The strategic, creative advertising agencies offer a service to clients that follows the entire process of developing and implementing an advertising campaign.
+These offer a service to clients that follows the entire process of developing and implementing an advertising campaign.

-There has also been a growth in the number of interactive agencies, which offer a mix of web design and development, search engine marketing and internet advertising.
+The number of interactive agencies has risen, offering a mix of web design and development, search engine marketing and internet advertising.